 A few minutes later, he’s also the bartender.

 Lo Sereno has only 10 rooms, so everyone on staff must multitask.
 Architect Jorge Gonzalez Parcero of Mexico City designed what are essentially rectangular cement boxes, left unpainted and mostly unadorned.
-Ocean-facing doors are fitted with heavy wooden shutters but no glass, so even when the doors are closed there’s always a subtle 90-degree draft creeping ominously through the slats.
+Ocean-facing doors are fitted with heavy wooden shutters but no glass, so even when the doors are closed a 90-degree draft creeps ominously through the slats.
 Thankfully the wall-mounted A/C works.
 Most of the time.
 It dies twice, killed by the brute-force heat of Guerrero in summertime, but the bartender/bellhop is also the maintenance guy who knows how to reset the breaker.

 You can sit for hours and not see a single soul on the beach, then out of nowhere a pickup filled with surfboards speeds across the sand.
 Or a lone cowboy rides past on his horse.

 The owner is a handsome, laid-back dude named Rafael who looks like Ralph Lauren in a Panama hat and no shoes.
 He passes the hours most days by reading thick, esoteric books in the shade and taking hours-long walks on the beach.
-Or at least that’s his routine during my three days at the hotel.
+Or at least that’s his routine during my three days here.
 Meanwhile, I find myself sitting in the pool for hours at a time, the perfect margarita always within reach.